Seeing as the sun is out, it seems like the perfect time to compile my 20 of the best retro garden chairs. But don’t hang about as many will sell out.

-2. Yuri target garden lounge chair at Made
+2. Yuri retro garden seating at Made

 If the 1970s is more your scene, check out the Dante Pod hanging chair.